UserDna95/Mini-Projects/README.md

 How can we find the greatest common denominator between numbers?

 - [Encrypting Text Files](./encrypting-text-files.zip)
-How can we encrypt and decrypt my file content?
+How can we encrypt and decrypt the file content?

 - [Reading Text Files](./reading-text-files.zip)
 How can we find keywords from a news article?